 If you made a mistaken internet payment we will be known as the "sending institution".
 If you are the recipient of a mistaken internet payment we are known as the "receiving institution".

 We do not guarantee that in all instances we will be able to recover a mistaken internet payment.
 If the receiving institution is not bound by the ePayments Code, we cannot guarantee that it will follow these requirements.
-We are also not responsible for any losses you suffer as a result of a failure of the receiving institution to comply with the ePayments Code, except to the extent of our own fraud, negligence or misconduct (including a failure by us to meet our obligations under the ePayments Code).
+We are also not responsible for any losses you suffer as a result of a failure of the receiving institution to comply with the ePayments Code.

 If you believe you have made a mistaken internet payment you must report it to us as soon as possible.
-If we are the sending institution we investigate your claim and will notify you in writing as to the outcome of our investigations into a reported mistaken internet payment within 30 business days of you making the report.
+If we are the sending institution we investigate your claim and will notify you in writing as to the outcome of our investigations into a reported mistaken internet payment within 30 business days of your making the report.